 Telegraph Avenue Complete Streets Implementation Plan

 - Project Overview

 - Purpose Statement

 - How to Get Involved

 - Contact Information

 The City of Oakland, in collaboration with the Alameda County Transportation Commission, is working to improve transportation safety and comfort on Telegraph Avenue between 20th Street and 57th Street for all modes of travel.
 The project builds on past planning efforts along Telegraph Avenue, including the 2005 Pedestrian Streetscape Improvement Project.
-The initial phase of the project will conclude in the summer of 2014, and will provide detailed concept drawings for the corridor that will allow the City to seek construction funding (e.g., grant money).
+The initial phase of the project will conclude in the fall of 2014, and will provide detailed concept drawings for the corridor that will allow the City to seek construction funding (e.g., grant money).

 Telegraph Avenue is an important corridor in Oakland, providing a crucial link between downtown Oakland and downtown Berkeley for all modes: